Have you ever noticed how many card designs are available in the Design Store? There are thousands to choose from! And they’re all so amazing!!!

-I choose to create a couple of fun pop-up designs because I love dimension in my projects.
-And who wouldn’t love to receive one of these darling cards.
+I chose to create a couple of fun pop-up designs because I love dimension in my projects.
+And who wouldn’t love to receive one of these darling cards?

 - Textured Cardstock